JacoboLansac/audits/solo/tha-rwa/audit-report.md

 ![image](https://github.com/user-attachments/assets/0ae845fe-36a7-499a-ae79-59f008a28a8f)

 _Prism delivers specialized security solutions for blockchain and AI companies.
 We go beyond traditional audits, offering bespoke penetration testing, adversary simulation, and AI security solutions to meet the needs of every client.
-With tailored services and best-in-class expertise, we safeguard your business from the most sophisticated threats so you can focus on innovation._
+With tailored services and best-in-class expertise, we safeguard your business against the most sophisticated threats, allowing you to focus on innovation._

 Read more: [prismsec.xyz](http://prismsec.xyz/)